Jefferson49/ExtendedImportExport/README.md

 ### Example Scripts
 The release ZIP file also contains 3 example scripts for automatic download of Gedcom files or storage on the server:
 + **ExampleBashScript.sh** contains a simple example, how a GEDCOM file can be stored on the webtrees server.
 To trigger a store process in regular time intervals, this bash script could be triggered by a Cron Job.
-+ **ExamplePythonScript.py** contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windwos PC
++ **ExamplePythonScript.py** contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windows PC
 + **ExamplePythonScript2.py** contains a more advanced example for an automatic download with a Python script, which allows to store the downloaded file to a specific folder and also includes some logging output

 ### GEDCOM 7 export